zirkis/Armada/README.md

 Autonomous vehicle fleet management simulation, Client/Server app coded in JS with the Ember framework.
 By HAOUI Benjamin & DIDELOT Kevin.

+## Prerequisites

+Look in each subfolders the prerequisites (client/server)

 ## Installation

 * `git clone <repository-url>` this repository